LLNL/metall/README.md

 ## Required

 - GCC 8.1 or more (8.3 or more is recommended due to early implementation of the Filesystem library).
+- Boost C++ Libraries 1.64 or more (build is not required; needs only their header files).

 ## Build

-Boost C++ Libraries 1.64 or more is required (build is not required; needs only their header files).

 To build your program with Metall, all you have to do is just setting include paths such as '-I' or CPLUS_INCLUDE_PATH.

 For example,